cgpuglie/homebrew-monitor-auth/README.md

 The service runs alongside various other services.
 The deployment information is a part of [the parent repo](https://github.com/cgpuglie/homebrew-monitor).

-For development of dependencies like homebrew-monitor-common, you can mount dependencies as volumes as follows:
+For development of dependencies like homebrew-monitor-common, you can mount dependencies into volumes as follows:

 ```bash
 docker run \